 |

-Here is a larger, above average quality Tourmalated Quartz
+Here is an excellent quality Tourmalated Smokey Quartz Crystal

 Quartz is the second most common mineral in the Earth's continental